AdobeDocs/experience-platform.de-DE/help/segmentation/home.md

 Adobe Experience Platform [!DNL Segmentation Service] provides a user interface and RESTful API that allows you to build segments and generate audiences from your [!DNL Real-time Customer Profile] data.
 These segments are centrally configured and maintained on [!DNL Platform], and are readily accessible by any Adobe solution.

-Dieses Dokument gibt einen Überblick über [!DNL Segmentation Service] die Rolle, die es in der Adobe Experience Platform spielt.
+Dieses Dokument gibt einen Überblick über [!DNL Segmentation Service] die Rolle, die es in Adobe Experience Platform spielt.

 ## Getting started with [!DNL Segmentation Service]